 By Katie Moosbrugger

 An ectopic pregnancy happens when a fertilized egg attaches itself somewhere other than inside the uterus, most commonly in the fallopian tubes (which is why this also sometimes referred to as a tubal pregnancy).
-Symptoms can range from typical pregnancy signs – to stabbing pain – to light to heavy bleeding – as well as other symptoms like stomach upset or dizziness.
-Often times, if the fertilized egg begins to grown inside a fallopian tube – you risk the chance of the tube rupturing which can be highly dangerous.
+Symptoms can range from typical pregnancy signs, to stabbing pain, to light to heavy bleeding.
+Other symptoms like stomach upset or dizziness may occur.
+Oftentimes, if the fertilized egg begins to grown inside a fallopian tube, you risk the chance of the tube rupturing.
+This can be highly dangerous.
 If you think you are experiencing an ectopic pregnancy, you should seek help right away.

-Back to my story, about 12 years ago, we had one child and we were trying again for another.
+Back to my story, about 17 years ago, we had one child and we were trying again for another.
 As such, I was very aware of my cycles and was keeping track.
-I remember we went out of town one week after I just had my period, and I immediately got my period again.
-I thought it was odd – but because I’ve never had any menstrual complications – and because my first pregnancy was so easy and “by the books” – I didn’t give it much initial thought.
+I remember going out of town one week after I just had my period, and I immediately got my period again.
+I thought it was odd.
+I’ve never had any menstrual complications and my first pregnancy was so easy and “by the books.”
+I didn’t give it much initial thought.
 But then I started to wonder if the bleeding was a pregnancy symptom.
-So when we got back from our trip, I gave myself a pregnancy test for kicks – and lo and behold – I was pregnant!
+So when we got back from our trip, I gave myself a pregnancy test for kicks.
+Lo and behold – I was pregnant!

-The blood test came back positive too.
+The blood test came back positive too!
 Everything was going along great, so I made my first OB appointment at the usual time which is when they tracked my HCG levels.
-Again, the doctor confirmed my pregnancy but said the HCG number was a little lower than expected.
+Again, the doctor confirmed my pregnancy.
+But she also said the HCG number was a little lower than expected.
 I had no idea what that really meant, so I asked if it was safe to at least share the news with family, and was told yes.
 (In hindsight, lower HCG numbers are never a good sign and I should have pressed my doctor more about this).

-We were ecstatic, and started to spread the word among our family members.
+We were ecstatic and started to spread the word among our family members.
 I always wanted no less than two kids (maybe more) who were spaced apart by two years.
-There we were – moving along as scheduled.
+Things were moving along as scheduled.
 Everything was going as planned.

-The thought honestly never entered my mind.
-It was a huge crushing blow – but more so because it was explained to me without any empathy.
+Honestly, the thought of miscarrying never entered my mind.
+It was a huge crushing blow.
+More so because it was explained to me without any empathy.
 I was given the pure clinical diagnosis that I will miscarry, and since they could not find an embryo in my uterus, it was most likely in my fallopian tube.

 My thoughts immediately went to my friend’s story.
-A year prior, a friend of my mine had emergency surgery to remove one of her fallopian tubes that ruptured from an ectopic pregnancy.
+A year prior, she had emergency surgery to remove one of her fallopian tubes that ruptured from an ectopic pregnancy.
 It was a very serious and scary complication for her.
 I had no idea what this diagnosis meant for me, and I was terrified.

-Just like that, they gave me medication and sent me on my way.
+Then just like that, they gave me medication and sent me on my way.
 They said it was “like a cancer drug because it would root out any foreign cells in my body and get rid of them.”
-The foreign cells being my baby which my body would eventually absorb (at least that was the hope so my fallopian tube could be saved).
+The foreign cells (aka my baby) would be eventually absorbed by my body (at least that was the hope in order to save my fallopian tube).

-Then, literally, out of the blue – and while I was hosting a play date with a friend and her daughter – I became doubled over in pain.
+Then, literally, out of the blue (and unfortunately while I was hosting a play date with a friend and her daughter) I became doubled over in pain.
 I guess that was the medicine finally taking effect.
 Thankfully the pain quickly subsided that day, but the entire experience has never left my memory.

 Like I said earlier, I was extremely lucky.
 I was also blessed that I did not have any further complications and was able to conceive a little over a year later.
 Yet, I recognize this is not always the outcome for others.

 On a side note: After this experience I switched to a different OB/GYN.
-While I remember being extremely frustrated and disappointed in the doctors and how all this was handled, I also realize that – at the time (which was about 12 years ago) – I could have easily have had blinders on.
+While I remember being extremely frustrated and disappointed in the doctors and how all this was handled, I also realize that at the time I could have easily have had blinders on.
 I was wanting so badly to be pregnant that I may have been hearing only what I wanted to hear or hoped to hear.
 My perspective on the situation may have been completely off.
 But it also taught me the importance of finding a doctor who is not only a professional I can trust, but also one who has impeccable bedside manners.